bio-hpc/ASGARD/README.md

 Firstly, you need a folder with all outputs files from GROMACS Molecular Dynamics

-Parameters needed to launch ASGARD are the folder with GROMACS results files (-f) (xtc, tpr, gro, mpd used) and profile which you want (-p): TARGET (a single protein simulations) and TARGET_QUERY (protein-ligand simultions), and also the group name of the ligand that you want to analyze (-l)
+Parameters needed to launch ASGARD are the folder with GROMACS results files (-f) (xtc, tpr, gro, mpd used) and profile which you want (-p): TARGET (a single protein simulations) and TARGET_QUERY (protein-ligand simultions)

 For instance, you can launch ASGARD this way:
 ```bash